quasilyte/benchstat.el/README.md

 (benchstat-compare :old :vector)
 ```

-When `benchstat-compare` is called with explicit profile keys, single-line comment header
+When `benchstat-compare` is called with arguments different from default {`:old`, `:new`},
-is prepended to the benchstat output.
+single-line header is prepended to the output.

 ```
 /* old=(:old "/tmp/benchstat-old") new=(:vector "/tmp/benchstat-vector") */